friendofdog/spring-voice-api/README.md

 =====

 1. Optional: Set up and activate a virtual environment, like venv or pyenv.
-2. Install dependencies: `pip install -r dependencies.py`.
+2. Install dependencies: `pip install -r dependencies.txt`.
-3. Install dev dependencies: `pip install -r dependencies-dev.py`.
+3. Install dev dependencies: `pip install -r dependencies-dev.txt`.
 4. Acquire service account keys from Google and put it somewhere that can be accessed by this app.*
 5. Configure environment variables (see below).